-The fukuro-shinai is a bamboo slatted sword covered in leather.
+The fukuro-shinai is a multi-slatted bamboo sword covered in leather.
 Bamboo slats and leather covering of the fukuro-shinai help to absorb some of the impacts of hitting.
 Its use is attributed to Shinkage-Ryu's Kamiizumi Ise no Kami.
 Fukuro shinai is also used in Maniwa Nen-ryū as well as Jikishinkage-ryū.
 The fukuro-shinai of Shinkage-ryu is an unmistakable deep red.

 Some schools also use habikitō (dulled metal swords) or shinken (sharp-edged) in kenjutsu.
 Kata (forms) with shinken are customarily used at higher levels due to the severe risk of injury.

 Some schools perform kenjutsu with varying levels of protection from basic thin leather gloves to very thick hand and forearm protection that doubles as a target.
 The later glove being the oni-gote in Ono-ha Ittō-ryū for example.
 Schools such as Maniwa Nen-ryū employ headgear or waist protection too.

-The bokutō (wooden katana) or bokken is the typical weapon used for kenjutsu training.
+The wooden sword, bokutō (木刀) or bokken, is the typical weapon used for kenjutsu training.
 Various ryū-ha (schools) have different size wooden swords.
 Some are quite thick, and some are quite thin.
 Some schools use wooden versions of the odachi, long sword, as well.
 The o-dachi have blades that usually measure over 90 centimeters in length.

 Some schools use the tantō (dagger) or kodachi (short sword).
 Art of the tantō is sometimes referred to as tantō-jutsu.
 Such techniques often involve grappling as well due to the close quarter's nature of using a tantō or dagger.
 Koshi no mawari (around the hips) falls under this category as well.